 Discrimination against Negro longshoremen by the International Longshoremen's Association has caused the organization of two strong, independent longshoremen's unions in New Orleans, according to Robert C. Francis, writing in the December issue of The Crisis.
 One of the independent unions is colored and the other white.
-Mr. Francis asserts that they handle ninety percent of the longshore work in New Orleans, and that the International Longshoremen's Association, affiliated with the A. F. of L., has called docks solely as an effort to break Big Sisters invited the strikers to up the independent unions.
+Mr. Francis asserts that they handle ninety percent of the longshore work in New Orleans, and that the International Longshoremen's Association, affiliated with the A. F. of L., has called a strike of its few workers on the docks solely as an effort to break up the independent unions.

 The writer asserts that the colored longshoremen in New Orleans have had a disappointing experience in the past with the I. L. A., and prefer to organize independently.
-At the time when the I. L. A. was strongest in New Orleans, with both colored and white members, the colored members were said to have received so many "raw deals" that they, with independent white longshoremen, withdrew and took over practically all the work on the river front. .
-The I. L. A. is now accusing these independents of being "strike breakers."
+At the time when the I. L. A. was strongest in New Orleans, with both colored and white members, the colored members were said to have received so many "raw deals" that they, with independent white longshoremen, withdrew and took over practically all the work on the river front.
+The L L A. is now accusing these independents of being "strike breakers,"

-The American Liberty League. suggests The New York Times, should have its name changed to the American Cellophane League.
+The American Liberty League, suggests The New York Times, should have its name changed to the American Cellophane League.
 For two reasons: